|

 A few things to wear:

-- A helmet is recommended, especially if you will be around any traffic, but at least wear a baseball cap to keep the sun out of your eyes.
-I put a strap on my cap to keep it from blowing off, which happened many times.
+- A helmet is recommended, especially if you will be around any traffic or riding mountain bike type trails.
+But at least wear a baseball cap to keep the sun out of your eyes.
+I put a strap on my cap to keep it from blowing off, which has happened many times.

-- Sunglasses or clear bicycle "blades" to keep the bugs out of your eyes.
+- Sunglasses or clear bicycle "blades" to keep bugs and debris out of your eyes.
 This is likely anyway, and even more so because you'll be going faster on your ebike.

 Ebike prices have a wide price range, from around $600 at Walmart to $6000 from Mercedes Benz (seen during the summer of 2022) (I even found one super-high-end brand with ebikes around $14,000!)